nakumgaurav/Image-Downsampling/README.md

 Here is the link to the web interface: http://users.cs.cf.ac.uk/NakumG/image_select.php

-The directory "Web Interface 1" contains the code for this interface.
+The directory "Reverse Correlation" contains the code for this interface.

 2. Comparing Reverse Correlation with Standard Methods: We compare a randomly chosen subset of the images obtained from experiment 1 with those obtained from existing standard methods for image downsizing - DPID, Pixelated Abstraction and Lanczos.
 We found that for 70% of the comapred images, our method achieves better performance than the other methods.

 Here is the link to this experiment: http://users.cs.cf.ac.uk/NakumG/reverse_correlation/eval_rc_new.php

-The directory "Web Interface 2" contains the code for the interface designed to test the new method.
+The directory "Evaluation" contains the code for the interface designed to test the new method.

-3. Learning an Algorithm to Generate Reverse Correlation Images: We train a cGAN to learn the mapping from full-sized images to downsized images obtained by reverse correlation.
+3. Learning an Algorithm to Generate Reverse Correlation Images: We train a cGAN to learn the mapping from full-sized images to downsized images obtained by reverse correlation and also show the reconstructed outputs obtained from

-The directory "pix2pix" contains the code for learning this mapping.
+The directory "cGAN_sampling" contains the code for learning this mapping and for reconstructing the full sized image from the downsampled image.

 References: